Carlo-F/CS50W/README.md

 - Bootstrap 5.3

 #### Future developments
-- limit user registration to only scout leaders
+- limit user registration to only scout leaders to improve the quality of the content created
-- option to download the activity sheets in PDF
+- create a functionality: download the activity sheets in PDF by clicking a button
 - add further tags if necessary

 #### Info and Contacts